Bat Advice & Protection

 Promote natural habitats

-Leave non-hazardous dead or dying trees, they make great homes for bats
+Leave non-hazardous dead or dying trees; they make great homes for bats.

 Avoid disturbing bats